kolotaev/vakt/README.md

 Inquiry has several constructor arguments:

-* resource - string.
+* resource - any | dictionary of str -> any.
 What resource is being asked to be accessed?
-* action - string.
+* action - any | dictionary str -> any.
 What is being asked to be done on the resource?
-* subject - string.
+* subject - any | dictionary str -> any.
 Who asks for it?
-* context - dictionary.
-The context of the request.
-Eventually it should be resolved to [Rule](#rule)
+* context - dictionary str -> any.
+What is the context of the request?

 If you were observant enough you might have noticed that Inquiry resembles Policy, where Policy describes multiple variants of resource access from the owner side and Inquiry describes an concrete access scenario from consumer side.